Why am I so tired on this medication?

 After each dose increase

-Each step up in dose can bring a brief wave of fatigue for a few days.
-This mirrors the pattern of nausea — it comes with the increase and fades as you adjust.
+Each step up can bring a brief wave of fatigue for a few days — mirroring the nausea pattern.
+It comes with the increase and fades as you adjust.

 Weeks 4–8 (titration phase)

-Fatigue that appears here is more likely to be calorie-related than drug-related.
-By this point, your body has adjusted to the medication but your eating may have dropped significantly.
+Fatigue here is more likely calorie-related than drug-related.
+Your body has adjusted to the medication but your eating may have dropped significantly.

 After reaching maintenance dose

-If fatigue persists for more than 6-8 weeks at a stable dose despite eating enough, talk to your doctor.
-They may check for other causes — thyroid, iron levels, vitamin D, or sleep disorders.
+If fatigue persists for more than 6–8 weeks at a stable dose despite eating enough, talk to your doctor.
+They may check thyroid, iron, vitamin D, or sleep disorders.

 What helps with fatigue

-Most fatigue on weight loss medication responds to simple changes.
-Work through these before assuming the drug needs to change.
+Most fatigue on weight loss medication responds to these six changes.
+Work through them before assuming the drug needs to change.

-Aim for at least 1,200 calories a day.
-If your appetite is very low, eat smaller meals more frequently.
-Protein shakes, smoothies, and nutrient-dense snacks (nuts, cheese, yoghurt) can help you reach your minimums without forcing large meals.
+Aim for at least 1,200 cal/day.
+Protein shakes, Greek yoghurt, and nuts help you reach minimums without forcing large meals.

 Stay hydrated